nuprl/TypeWhich/README.md

 ./test-runner.sh grift grift
 ```

-# Rastogi et al
+## Rastogi et al

 In the directory [ins-and-outs](ins-and-outs/) is an implementation of Rastogi
 et al's paper, The Ins and Outs of Gradual Type Inference.
 The implementation
-has a number of problems, such as not dealing with context appropriately.
+has a problem with not terminating on recursive programs that may not originate
+in the paper.

 ## Benchmarks and test suites

 ### [migeed](migeed)

 These benchmarks were included in Migeed et al's paper and have been written in
-the concrete syntax used by our tool, the Rastogi et al implementation, and our
-parser for Migeed et al's tool.
+our concrete syntax.

 These examples are duplicated in our distribution of [Siek and Vachharajani's
 tool](https://github.com/arjunguha/siek-vachharajani-dls2008) with their